sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 journalctl -u sensu-agent -f
 {{< /highlight >}}

-_NOTE: On Ubuntu 14.04, CentOS 6, and RHEL 6, use `sudo /etc/init.d/sensu-agent start` to start the agent and `tail -f /var/log/sensu/sensu-agent.log` to verify it._
+_NOTE: On Ubuntu 14.04, CentOS 6, and RHEL 6, use `sudo service sensu-agent start` to start the agent and `tail -f /var/log/sensu/sensu-agent.log` to verify it._

 {{< platformBlockClose >}}